 LGBTQ+ couples who choose to celebrate their commitment by getting married are now entitled to many of the same rights and protections as opposite-sex couples, which has opened the door to new financial planning opportunities.

-Indeed, thanks to landmark Supreme Court rulings in 2013 and 2015 that established marriage equality, LGBTQ spouses can now:
+Indeed, thanks to landmark Supreme Court rulings in 2013 and 2015 that legalized gay marriage, LGBTQ+ spouses can now:

-As you build your future hand-in-hand, it’s worth taking a moment to explore some of the marital benefits that have always been available to opposite-sex couples, so you don’t leave any on the table.
+As you build your future hand-in-hand, it’s worth taking a moment to explore some of the financial benefits of marriage that have always been available to opposite-sex couples, so you don’t leave any on the table.

 “It’s really important to seek out the education you need,” said Cathy Sakimura, family law director for the National Center for Lesbian Rights, in an interview.
 “Our community doesn’t have a long history of knowing what it means financially or otherwise to be married.
 It’s a huge new avenue of benefits and responsibilities.”

-While you explore possibilities, keep in mind that laws and policies regarding LGBTQ antidiscrimination rights on the state level still vary widely.
-In many cases, same-sex couples may want to consider consulting a financial advisor familiar with LGBTQ issues in their area to map out a plan.
+While you explore possibilities, keep in mind that laws and policies regarding LGBTQ+ antidiscrimination rights on the state level still vary widely.
+In many cases, same-sex couples may want to consider consulting a financial professional familiar with gay marriage and LGBTQ+ issues in their area to map out a plan.

-Spousal and survivors benefits from Social Security offer one of the most effective ways to maximize your income during retirement.
+Spousal and survivors benefits from Social Security, an important financial advantage of marriage, offer one of the most effective ways to maximize your income during retirement.

 Social Security can also potentially provide for your family in the event of a death, divorce, or disability.